Managing Up: Upward Management Frameworks for Directors Navigating Volatile Founder-CEOs

 Objection: "Doesn’t this just coddle bad leadership behavior?"

-It is easy to view these frameworks as enabling a toxic environment.
-However, there is a distinct boundary between managing an eccentric, highly driven visionary and tolerating systemic abuse.
+It is natural to question whether these frameworks inadvertently enable or excuse toxic leadership behavior.
+However, there exists a critical distinction between managing the complexities of an eccentric, highly driven visionary and passively tolerating systemic abuse.

-If a founder-CEO engages in personal insults, gaslighting, or unethical conduct, no management framework will save the situation; that requires an HR intervention or an exit strategy.
-But if the volatility is simply the byproduct of a high-pressure environment, rapid growth, and cognitive overload, then upward management is not coddling—it is strategic leadership that preserves company value.
+If a founder-CEO engages in outright personal insults, gaslighting, or demonstrably unethical conduct, no management framework can rectify the situation.
+Such instances demand direct HR intervention or, in severe cases, an exit strategy.
+However, if the observed volatility is primarily a byproduct of a high-pressure environment, rapid growth, and the cognitive overload inherent in leading a scaling enterprise, then upward management is not coddling—it is a form of strategic leadership aimed at preserving company value and operational stability.

 Objection: "I don’t have the organizational authority to push back."